lit/lit.dev/packages/lit-dev-content/site/docs/v1/components/templates.md

 <div class="alert alert-info">

 **shadowRoot and renderRoot**.
-The [`renderRoot`](https://lit-element.polymer-project.org/api/classes/_lit_element_.litelement.html#renderroot) property identifies the container that the template is rendered into.
+The {% api-lit-element-2 "renderRoot" %} property identifies the container that the template is rendered into.
 By default, this is the component's `shadowRoot`.
 The decorators use `renderRoot`, so they should work correctly even if you override `createRenderRoot` as described in [Specify the render root](#renderroot)

 </div>